anniefenton/milestone-project-1/README.md

 - A contact page where users can sign up to the organisation's mailing list, and where potential guides can regsiter their interest.

 ### Features left to implement
-- Area for existing guides to manage their walks, profiles etc.
+- An area for existing guides to manage their staff profiles.
-- user profiles where they document what plants they have foraged.
+- A tool where users can maintain a profile that documents what they have foraged.
-- Padding between contact forms on phone devices
+- Padding between contact forms on phone devices.
+- To remove the scrolling bar on devices.

 ## **Technologies Used**
 ### Languages